 A Gingerbread House for Halloween?
 I mean, think about it.
 Halloween is all about candy, so wouldn't it be a great holiday for spooky gingerbread house creations?
-If people have Halloween "Christmas Trees," then Halloween gingerbread isn't that weird of an idea.
+If people have Halloween "Christmas Trees," then a Halloween gingerbread house isn't that weird of an idea.
 In fact, you can use it as part of your Halloween decoration, family activity, or for your Halloween party!
-We're here to give you some ideas on how to decorate your Halloween gingerbread house.
+We're here to give you some ideas on how to decorate your Halloween gingerbread house on All Hallows Eve!

 The key to a great Halloween-themed house is creativity.
 You can easily turn a beautiful, traditional gingerbread house into a spooky, haunted house.
 Here’s some ideas for inspiration to get your started.